 Sequential Symptom Syndrome

 - In Full Metal Panic?
-Fumoffu Sousuke describes the effects of the trap he set as it shows the coach who set them off with the symptoms.
+Fumoffu Sousuke describes the effects of the trap he set, as we also see the coach who set them off experiencing the symptoms.

 - This happens in Cerebus the Aardvark.
 In this case, the main character was conning someone into believing they had a plague, so the symptoms were largely psychosomatic.

-- In Dune, Feyde-Rautha is well known for describing the effects of the poisons he uses in the arena, though not on screen.
+- In Dune, Feyd-Rautha is well known for describing the effects of the poisons he uses in the arena, though not on screen.

-- Matthew Reilly uses this to introduce is fictional bio-weapon in Area 7.
-It mostly results in liquification of internal organs.
+- Matthew Reilly uses this to introduce his fictional bio-weapon in Area 7.
+It mostly results in liquefaction of internal organs — in sequence.